DSMalaviya/final_year_project/README.md

 <br/>
 jQuery version : 3.5.1
 <br/>
-Python version : 3.8.7 (path relese could be any)
+Python version : 3.8.7 (patch relese could be any)
 <br/>

 For development I used: